 2. The Force of the Wind

-Wind energy is power or energy derived from the movement of the wind which is harnessed by windmills, sails, and more commonly wind turbines.
-Windmills have been in existence for many thousands of years long before the birth of Christ, helping to power sailing boats, pump water and grind corn.
-Wind Power is all about converting the constantly moving kinetic energy of the wind into physical mechanical energy for driving machines or pumps, or converting it into electricity energy to power our homes.
+Wind energy is the power or energy derived from the movement of the wind around us.
+This kinetic energy can be harnessed by windmills, sails, and more commonly wind turbines.
+The lanscape is full of traditional windmills, as they have been in existence for many thousands of years long before the birth of Christ, helping to power sailing boats, pump water and grind corn.
+But wind Power is all about converting the constantly moving kinetic energy of the wind into physical mechanical energy for driving machines or pumps, or converting it into electricity energy to power our homes.

 Wind energy has the ability to generate many megawatts of electricity and is quickly becoming the most invested in alternative energy resource.
 Wind farms are being erected everywhere with enormous arrays of three bladed windmills dotted across the landscape.
 Of course, there is nothing new in using windmills or wind turbines for capturing energy.